nicolasochem/tzip/TZIP-1.md

 prescriptive decentralized governance institution: The quorum of Tezos bakers and delegates.
 The goal of this proposal is to support that institution by encouraging high quality technical discussion, documentation and, where appropriate, non-binding standardization.
-Or to put it simply, Tezos already has a Parliament, but now we need a *[Hansard]*
+Or in other words, Tezos already has its Parliament, but does not yet have its *[Hansard]*

 ## What is a TZIP?